 Late in 2013, he was appointed St Kilda senior coach and signed a three year contract that would be keep him at the Saints until at least the end of the 2016 season.

-In July 2015, the club extended his contract by two years, tying him to St Kilda until at least the end of the 2018 season.
+In July 2015, the club extended his contract by two years.

 Richardson is married to Joanne and has two teenage boys, Ben and Lachey.